knightspore/tasq/README.md

 # Tasq

 Task is a Laravel web app made for tracking teams of content writers.
-It currently uses Bootstrap 4 for UI.
+It uses VueJS with Laravel in the Back-end for API.
 It's still in the very early stages of development - a MVP with a strong idea of what the app should do and how it should do it.
+The UI is designed using TailwindCSS.

 ## Installation